victoraditya/agent-gke-demo/gkeprerequisite.md

     *   **`--spot`**: Uses spare capacity for ~60-90% discount.
     *   **`--machine-type e2-small`**: A small, cheap machine type.

+    > **Important**: If you encounter "403 Permission Denied" errors later, run this command to ensure the nodes are using the GKE Metadata Server:
+    > ```bash
+    > gcloud container node-pools update default-pool --cluster agent-cluster --zone us-central1-a --workload-metadata=GKE_METADATA
+    > ```

 3. Wait for a few minutes.
 When it finishes, you will see a success message.

 **You are now ready to proceed to `step.md`!**